Legion-Expansion/Legion-Expansion/README.md

 Javascript and JSON are formatted for readability with 2 space indent and sorted keys.
 They will be compressed when packaged into the mods.

-Update format.py and install.py with your PA_PATH (don't commit your changes).
+Update papaths.py with your PA_DATA_PATH and PA_MEDIA_PATH then add papaths.py to $GIT_DIR/info/exclude so you don't commit your changes.

 Lastest Python 3.x is required.
 Please do not use Python 2.x as whitespace formatting is different.